-- Buildings straight-line allocation over the useful life of the property as estimated by the valuer. - Vehicles, plant, furniture and equipment straight line allocation, of each class of assets in the Balance Sheet, over the useful life of the asset as advised by a suitably qualified officer
+- Buildings straight-line allocation over the useful life of the property as estimated by the valuer.
+Currently the useful life is between 20-60 years depending on the component type. - Vehicles, plant, furniture and equipment straight line allocation, of each class of assets in the Balance Sheet, over the useful life of the asset as advised by a suitably qualified officer.
+Currently the useful life of these types of assets are 3-25 years.